devKirkCartano/FINAL_ACTIVITIES_COMPROG2/README.md

 # FINAL_ACTIVITIES_COMPROG2

-# This repository contains our last activities in computer programming 2 as a freshmen student
+# This repository contains last activities in our 2nd sem as a freshmen student